THE VERMONT HAM RADIO CONVENTION

 The hamfest started with humble beginnings and an attendance around 150.
 Today, the hamfest draws around 300 people, which is a sizable number considering the small size of Vermont.
 Attendees come from Vermont, Northern New York, Quebec and New Hampshire.
 A few come from Southern New England as well.

 Over the years, some changes were made which we hope will keep the hamfest a great one.
 After many years of being an independent show, Milton is now sponsored by the Radio Amateurs of Northern Vermont (RANV), and is the ARRL Vermont State Convention.
 And in 2009, we moved it to a Convention facility.
 In 2020 we held one of the last live hamfests before COVID.
 Our 2021 show was totally on-line and featured forums and an on-line flea market.
 In 2022, we went to a hybrid show with both live and on-line elements.
-Finally in 2023, we are back to a full live show, but we will continue to make the forums available to off-site attendees.
+We are back to a full live show, but we will continue to make the forums available to off-site attendees.
 We have worked hard to bring in more Forum Speakers and live demonstrations.
 The Forum program at HAM-COM is the best you find at a small show.

 It is the goal of the HAM-CON to keep attendance levels stable and even show some growth even though hamfests all over the country have been declining in attendance over the last couple of years.
 We cannot do this without YOU!
 Please make every effort to join us!